Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ### STS Configuration

 First of all, you want to create a DI-enabled STS configuration, which accepts an `IServiceProvider`, and stores it to make it available to its STS.
-In your STS config you should configure the signing credentials by reading a certificate from the local store that is used for signing.
+In your STS config, you should configure the signing credentials by reading a certificate from the local store that is used for signing.
 You should also set the `SecurityTokenService` to the type of [your STS class](#sts), as follows.

 ```cs
 public class AppStsConfig : SecurityTokenServiceConfiguration